Schematizing the Observer and the Epistemic Content of Theories: Why We Need to Schematize the Observer

-What is primarily at issue here is not the relation of representation itself, which can at most tell us ``what the world would be like if the theory were true or largely true of it'', but rather the understanding and comprehension we have of the world in so far as we are warranted in thinking of our theories' models \emph{as} representations, which goes far beyond a description of how the world would be under given conditions.
+What is at issue here is not the relation of representation itself, which can at most tell us ``what the world would be like if the theory were true or largely true of it'', but rather the understanding and comprehension we have of the world in so far as we are warranted in thinking of our theories' models \emph{as} representations, which goes far beyond a description of how the world would be under given conditions (even if one generously admits ``nomological structure'' for inclusion in the description).
 Such understanding and comprehension come from arguments and investigations that cannot always be ``represented'' by the formalism of ``the theory itself'', but rather requires for their elucidation a rich and nebulous halo of inexact mathematical techniques and heuristic physical principles applied in ways that do not lend themselves to clean formalization.